 Not only does neutering and spaying help with population control of animals, but they are actually life-saving procedures which can improve the health of all cats and dogs.
-Spaying females prior to their first heat cycle nearly eliminates the risk of breast cancer, and totally prevents uterine infections and uterine cancer.
+Spaying females prior to their first heat cycle nearly eliminates the risk of breast cancer, and totally prohibits uterine infections and uterine cancer.
 Neutering males prevent testicular cancer and enlargement of the prostate gland, and greatly reduces their risk for perennial tumors.
 Essentially, allowing your pets to be spayed or neutered will enable them to fulfill a long, healthy life.

 Spaying for Cats and Dogs

 Spaying in both cats and dogs is a complete ovarian hysterectomy.
 Allowing for your female pet to undergo this operation will allow her to live a longer, healthier life.
 Spaying helps prevent uterine infections and breast cancer, which is fatal in about 50 percent of dogs and 90 percent of cats.
 Spaying your pet before her first heat offers the best protection from these diseases.